RaphRivers/Developers-Salary-Prediction-ML-Model-App/README.md

 To run the app locally:

 # Clone this repository.
-Install the required libraries using pip install -r requirements.txt.
+- Install the required libraries using pip install -r requirements.txt.
-Place the serialized model file (salary_prediction_model.pkl) in the root directory.
+- Place the serialized model file (salary_prediction_model.pkl) in the root directory.
-Run the app with streamlit run app.py.
+- Run the app with streamlit run app.py.

-Note: The app is intended for demonstration purposes and may not reflect actual market conditions or salary trends.
+Disclaimer: Please note this app is intended for education and demonstration purposes and may not reflect actual market conditions or salary trends.